Poland in June: tips for making the most of your summer in Poland

 Exploring Warsaw in summer: things to do in Warsaw in the summertime

 June is a perfect time to discover Poland.
 And summer in the capital of Poland is a wonderful time!
-The weather in June is nice for sightseeing, and July and August have also some advantages for tourists visiting Warsaw – the city is empty because many Varsovians go on vacation at that time.
+The weather in June is nice for sightseeing, and July and August also have advantages for tourists visiting Warsaw – the city is empty because many Varsovians go on vacation then.
 Summer in Warsaw is a time of relaxation – lively green trees and lawns, streets decorated with blooming flowers, and most cafes and restaurants have tables outside.

 This is a great time to visit Warsaw for a weekend or longer.
 And for people living in Warsaw, summer is the perfect opportunity to catch up with culture – a concert, a museum, an exhibition, or a walk in many Warsaw parks.